 Instead of shooting as planned on the Santa Fe, New Mexico set yesterday, the cast and crew spent the day rehearsing.
 The producers plan on keeping the film afloat until a new director can be found.

-Jane Got a Gun was released in 2013 and stars Natalie Portman, Ewan McGregor, Rodrigo Santoro, Joel Edgerton, Boyd Holbrook, Noah Emmerich, Todd Stashwick, River Shields.
+Jane Got a Gun comes to theaters February 13th, 2015 and stars Natalie Portman, Ewan McGregor, Rodrigo Santoro, Joel Edgerton, Boyd Holbrook, Noah Emmerich, Todd Stashwick, River Shields.
 The film is directed by Gavin O'Connor.